pipeops-dev/pipeops-docs/docs/servers/server-addons.md

 ---
-slug: project-setting
+slug: server-addons
-sidebar_position: 7
+sidebar_position: 5
-title: Project Settings
+title: Server Add-ons
 ---

-# Project Settings
+# Server Events

 This documentation provides a comprehensive guide to managing and configuring project settings in PipeOps.
 With PipeOps, you can easily customize various aspects of your project to meet specific requirements and optimize its performance.